Barkerville: Barkerville Historic Town and Park

 Barkerville Historic Town and Park Camping Sites consists of three sites: Government Hill Site (7.4 acres), Lowhee Site (49.4 acres), and Forest Rose Site (79 acres), all of which are operated by Barkerville Historic Town and Park.

 The restoration of Barkerville was not a quick process.
 In the 1940s some of the buildings were torn down, considered fire hazards.
-Several people passing though Barkerville stole from the decrepit town, as to them it was fully abandoned.
+Several people passing through Barkerville stole from the decrepit town, as to them it was fully abandoned.
 Despite this, the Barkerville Historic and Development Company, started by Fred Luditt, Ted Barnes, and their lawyer, would be established to repair and rejuvenate the town as a tourist attraction.
 Several years went by before substantial progress would be made.
 By 1958, Barkerville Historic Provincial Park was established, and the town would see its restoration, partly due to the provincial government of British Columbia choosing Barkerville as the major project for the province's Centennial.
 The Barkerville Historic and Development Company disagreed with some of the choices the provincial government made to restore the town, but the final result of the restoration was a faithful return to the town of Barkerville, circa 1869-1885.

 In 1980 part of the western movie Harry Tracy, Desperado was made here.
 The 2022 Punjabi film, Chhalla Mud Ke Nahi Aaya, directed by Amrinder Gill, was also shot here.